FroeMic/TUM-IN-Protein-Prediction-1/lectures/112-protein-disorder.md

   * 2 thresholds on the sides: Throw away 90% of your data.
 Not a good idea.
 * * _Offtopic_: Putting the threshold around the peak, where the experimental error is the highest will consequently influence the model. \(never pick a peak!\)

 **PROFbval:** Predict residue flexibility

+* Classical PROF, with 2 output nodes: FLEXIBLE, RIGID
-* captures aspects of protein dynamics, NOT disorder directly
+* **captures aspects of protein dynamics, NOT disorder directly**
+* How are B-Values related to disorder?
+  *

 ##### 4.2 NORS Region Prediction